 Oklahoma Bone-Dry Law

-Oklahoma established state-wide prohibition in 1907, which was before National Prohibition.
+Oklahoma established state-wide prohibition in 1907.
+That was before National Prohibition.
 Its bone-dry law was passed nearly unanimously in 1917.
-It permitted the use of alcohol by hospitals, pharmacists, universities, and scientific institutions.
+It permitted the use of alcohol by hospitals, pharmacists, colleges, and scientific institutions.

 However, it did not permit its consumption for religious purposes.
 Violations of the law carried a penalty of up to five hundred dollars in fines and six months imprisonment. $500 was a very large fine then.
 The typical industrial worker made about $1,000 per year.

 The prohibition against the use of alcohol for sacramental purposes was successfully challenged in 1918.
 The Roman Catholic Church brought the case.
 It was De Hasque v.
-Atchison, Topeka and Santa Fe Railway Company.
+Atchison, Topeka and Santa Fe Railway.

 The law was further weakened the same year.
 That’s when a court ruled that people could possess alcohol not received from a common carrier.
-However, the bone-dry law was in effect until Oklahoma repealed its prohibition in 1959.
+But the bone-dry law was in effect until the state repealed its prohibition in 1959.

 Indiana Bone-Dry Law

-Indiana’s bone-dry law dramatically increased the punishments for violations of Prohibition.
+Indiana’s bone-dry law greatly increased the punishments for violations of Prohibition.
 It also banned the use of alcohol for medicinal, religious, or any other reasons.

 This led the president of the Indiana State Medical Association to denounce the ban for medicinal use.
 It was “unjust, unnecessary, contrary to public policy, a violation of a basic principle and a direct insult to the medical profession.”

 The Wright Bone Dry law passed in 1925.
 It “criminalized possession of empty bottles or kegs that had contained liquor.
-Even the odor of alcohol lingering in a container was evidence enough to be arrested.
+Even the odor of alcohol lingering in a container was evidence enough for an arrest.
 First-time violators received thirty-day jail sentences.”1

 The governor of the state created a scandal.
 He had illegally obtained medicinal alcohol for his wife, who was seriously ill.